testing-farm/gluetool-modules/docs/source/DEVELOPMENT.rst

 - **The only supported and (sort of tested) way of using and developing these modules is using Poetry!**

--  The tested distributions (as in "we're using these") are the recent releases of Fedora, CentOS Stream 8 and RHEL 8.
+-  The tested distributions (as in "we're using these") are the recent releases of Fedora and CentOS Stream 9.
    You could try other distributions but we didn't - please, let us know, and it'd be awesome if your first merge request could update this file :)